IBM/edb-tickets/README.md

-*** WORK-IN-PROGRESS***

 [![Build Status](https://travis-ci.org/IBM/edb-tickets.svg?branch=main)](https://travis-ci.org/IBM/edb-tickets)

-# Develop a fully featured web app built on EDB, an enterprise ready PostgreSQL database
+# Develop a modern web app using EDB, an enterprise-class PostgreSQL database-as-a-service

-In this code pattern, we walk you through a working example of a web application that tracks a companies internal support ticket system.
+In this code pattern, we walk you through a working example of a web application that tracks a company's internal support ticket system.
 The app will allow users to create, assign, manage, and close support tickets.

 All support tickets, users, and support staff will be maintained in a `Databases for EDB` deployment provisioned on IBM Cloud. `EDB` is a PostgreSQL-based database that provides features such as: high availability, automated backup orchestration, and de-coupled scaling of storage, RAM, and vCPUs.